Hervar77/infinity-doc/mkdocs/api/infinity.rsa.md

 Parameters:

 - bits: `number`
-  >the number of bits in the modulus
+  >The number of bits in the modulus.

 Return type: `infinity.rsa.keys`